MicrosoftDocs/power-automate-docs/articles/desktop-flows/assets-library.md

 :::image type="content" source="media/assets-library/connectors-tab-in-assets-library.png" alt-text="Screenshot of the connectors (preview) tab in the Assets library" border="false":::

 Adding a connector makes it appear in the actions pane of your flow designer, giving you access to its operations.
-The connectors that are already available in your flow are also shown in the list and appear marked with the label *Added*.
+The connectors that are already available in your flow are also shown in the Assets library's list and appear marked with the label *Added*.

+If at least one operation from a connector is used in the flow, that connector is loaded during the designer's launch in the actions pane.

 ### Known limitations